webcoyote/linux-vm/README.md

 This project is designed to make it easy to build Linux virtual machines on Windows.

-I've written these instructions based on the assumption that you're running vanilla Windows so this should work even if you don't have any of the pre-requisites yet.

 ## What you get

 Here are the features of the Linux virtual machine you will create: